DiPPS: Differentially Private Propensity Scores for Bias Correction: Introduction

 Participation bias is the bias that occurs when the non\hyp participation of certain individuals in a study biases the collected data.
 Participation bias has been identified as a problem in surveys in many different domains: \begin{itemize} \item In a sexuality survey \cite{dunne1997participation}, participants had higher levels of education, were less politically conservative, less harm\hyp avoidant and more sexually liberal than non-participants. \item In a longitudinal health study \cite{lissner2003participation}, individuals who not only participated in the initial, but also in later stages of the study were better educated and more healthy than individuals who dropped out during the study period. \item In a study on sick leave of employees \cite{van1999nonresponse}, people who were on sick leave less often and shorter were more likely to participate than others. \end{itemize}

 Participation bias may also occur outside of traditional surveys.
 Nowadays many software products ask their users whether they want to share anonymous usage statistics.
 Take the example of a browser developer that wants to collect data about how often different features of their browser are used.
 Users who refuse to share their data with the browser developer (non\hyp participants) might do this because they are more concerned about their privacy than users who do share their data (participants) \cite{korkeila2001non,ronmark1999non}.
 Non-participants would hence be more likely to use privacy\hyp related features such as tracking protection or the private browsing mode.
 Consequently, the browser developer would underestimate the use of such features if they would base their analysis solely on the data of the participants.
+Note that the promise of collecting \emph{anonymous} usage statistics is not of much worth to users, since their identity is typically still known to the browser developer, e.g., via the account with which they logged into the browser, via their IP address, etc. Even if the developer does not associate the collected records with the identity of the user, users are still at risk of de\hyp anonymization \cite{narayanan2008robust,sweeney2000simple}.

 A related problem occurs when initially no data from the target population exists at all and one has to resort to proxy data.
-E.g., a linguist might want to study language pattern in private messages, but only has access to public Twitter message.
+E.g., a linguist might want to study language patterns in private messages, but only has access to public Twitter message.
 The developer of a camera app for smartphones might want to improve the post\hyp processing algorithms by analyzing the most typical lighting conditions in their users' photos, but since the photos are stored locally, the developer must resort to publicly available photos on platforms like Flickr.
-In these cases, the public proxy data and the target data come from the same domain, but differ in their distribution: Private messages contain more intimate information than public ones and people select their most beautiful photos to upload to Flickr.
+In these cases, the public proxy data and the target data come from the same domain, but differ in their distribution: Private messages contain more intimate information than public ones and people select only their most beautiful photos to upload to Flickr.